 Consult a Legal Professional

 KPPB Law is able to assist an individual who is seeking a B-2 visitor visa.
 Our highly experienced immigration attorneys are capable of analyzing your current situation and managing your case to ensure the best results possible.

 Our firm believes in educating our clients.
-Because of this, we offer free initial consultations by phone or at our office location so that you can discuss your case and understand your options.
-To set up your free consultation, call KPPB Law or send us a message online.
+Because of this, we offer consultations by phone or at our office location so that you can discuss your case and understand your options.
+To set up your consultation, call KPPB Law or send us a message online.